BlakeFrei/campaign-learn.en/help/acs/administrating/access-management.md

 ---
-title: Managing user access rights
+title: Access management
-seo-title: Managing user access rights
+seo-title: Access management
 description: This video shows you how to define and manage the permissions assigned to different users in Adobe Campaign.
 seo-description: This video shows you how to define and manage the permissions assigned to different users in Adobe Campaign.
 uuid: d44e3512-d21b-417a-83fd-d834a67ff392